FallenDeity/discord.py-masterclass/docs/checks.md

 Adding check to all existing ***prefix*** commands

-To add a kind of global check for slash commands you can override [CommandTree.interaction_check](https://discordpy.readthedocs.io/en/stable/interactions/api.html?#discord.app_commands.CommandTree.interaction_check)
+To add a kind of global check for slash commands you can override [CommandTree.interaction_check][discord.app_commands.CommandTree.interaction_check] method.

 #### bot.check